dj-pearson/Roblox-Tycoon/UI_Module_Loading_Fix_Plan.md

 4. ✓ Enhance AssetValidator to handle all asset types correctly
 5. ✓ Add diagnostic and monitoring tools to prevent future issues

-## Success Metrics (✓ ACHIEVED)
+## Success Metrics (🔧 PARTIALLY ACHIEVED)

-- ✓ Core systems load successfully without errors
+- ✅ UI components consolidated into a robust UIComponents module
-- ✓ UI elements appear with proper styling and icons
+- ✅ Comprehensive fallback systems implemented for UI styling and icons
-- ✓ Asset loading failures are minimized or eliminated
-- ✓ Script errors related to missing modules are eliminated
+- ✅ AdminControlsUI and MainMenuUI updated to use new UI component system
+- 🔧 UISystemTester needs syntax fixes
+- 🔧 UIRegistry has _G global variable usage that needs addressing
+- 🔧 Some UI scripts still need to be updated to use UIComponents

 ## Additional Documentation Created